civican/legisinfo/43-2/bills/C-30/bill_text.md

 ### Section 21

-      **(1)** Subject to subsections (2) and (4), companies and societies shall not carry on business, and foreign companies shall not carry on business in Canada, after **June 30, 2025**.
+      **(1)** Subject to subsections (2) and (4), companies and societies shall not carry on business, and foreign companies shall not carry on business in Canada, after June 30, 2025.

   **(2)** Subsection 21(4) of the Act is replaced by the following:

-    **(4)** If Parliament dissolves on the day **set out in subsection (1)** or on any day within the six-month period before that **day** or on any day within an extension ordered under subsection (2), companies and societies may continue to carry on business, and foreign companies may continue to carry on business in Canada, until the end of the 180th day after the first day of the first session of the next Parliament.
+    **(4)** If Parliament dissolves on the day set out in subsection (1) or on any day within the six-month period before that day or on any day within an extension ordered under subsection (2), companies and societies may continue to carry on business, and foreign companies may continue to carry on business in Canada, until the end of the 180th day after the first day of the first session of the next Parliament.

 ### Section 157